arthrod/modal-for-noobs/.github/CONTRIBUTING.md

-# Contributing to newdotfiles
+# Contributing to modal-for-noobs

-This document is a guide to contributing to newdotfiles
+This document is a guide to contributing to modal-for-noobs

 We welcome all contributions.
 You don't need to be an expert (in optimization) to help out.